NeptuneMagicSauce/CatPi/README.md

   computed as "loaded day is in the past <-> less than today"
 - in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight
+- gzip files: in logs dir and as email attachments